 NCC Students Engage in a Diverse and Rewarding Academic Life

 Preparing students for a successful future starts at a young age.
 A strong curriculum combined with a stimulating learning environment has seen NCC consistently achieve outstanding academic results.

-The Nambour Christian College Vocal and Instrumental Music Program is a performance-based program that engages the student in learning an instrument or voice from Prep to Year 12.
+The Nambour Christian College Performance and Instrumental Music Program is a performance-based program that engages the student in learning an instrument or voice from Prep to Year 12.
 This program seeks to provide students with outstanding opportunities to grow in their musicality as well as the fundamental aim of the college to grow each student’s character.